 John Anstey, a member of the St Luke Holborn Ansteys, was born on 5 September 1888 in St Luke, Holburn to parents John Anstey and Ann Dimmock.
 He grew up with his family living at 4, New Court, London, St Luke, Holborn.

-In January 1906, at the age of 17 years and four months, John joined the 6th Battalion of the Middlesex Regiment Militia (Service Number: 6931).
+In January 1906, at the age of 17 years and four months, John joined the 6th Battalion of the Middlesex Regiment Militia (Service Number: 3961 or 6931).
 On his Attestation Form he confirmed his age and place of birth, that he was single, and that he was a “vanguard” by trade living at 165 Seward Street Buildings, St Luke with his mother Annie Anstey and at least three of his younger siblings William, Annie and Laura.
 However John was discharged from service a few months later in July 1906 “on payment of one pound“.

 In 1907 John married Henrietta Morfee [Moryes?] in Holburn, at which time he was a “chaff cutter” living at 24 Nelson Street, St Luke.
 In the 1911 Census John (still a “chaff cutter“) and Henrietta were living at 3 Lloyds Row EC, Clerkenwell with their two sons John Anstey (b 1908) and George William Anstey (b 1910, known sometimes as William).
 They also had sons Richard Anstey born in 1918 and Alfred Anstey born in 1922.